DodiRivaldi/OBDMS/readme.rst

-# Online Blood Donors Management System

 ###################
-What is OBDMS
+OBDMS -Online Blood Donors Management System
 ###################

 Online Blood Donors Management System (OBDMS) is a browser based system that is designed to store, process, retrieve and analyze information concerned with the administrative and inventory management within a blood bank.
 This project aims at maintaining all the information pertaining to blood donors, different blood groups available in each blood bank and help them manage in a better way.